Michael Kors to Buy Jimmy Choo for $1.2 Billion

-Michael Kors has agreed to buy Jimmy Choo and its famous stilettos, therefore inviting a whole lot of Carrie Bradshaw references.
+Michael Kors has agreed to buy Jimmy Choo and its famous stilettos, inviting a whole lot of Carrie Bradshaw references into our lives.

 Michael Kors Holdings will acquire Jimmy Choo for £896 million, or $1.2 billion.
 While Jimmy Choo will be entirely owned by Michael Kors Holdings, it will retain its current management group.